Structure of Atom MCQ for NEET

 Option d – Hydrogen and deuterium

-An atom that has a mass number of 14 and has a neutron is an
+An atom with mass number 14 and a single neutron is an

 (a) Hydrogen